Table of Apostolic Succession

 #2 - Archbishop Edward J Ford has consecrated:

-EDMUND FLOYD LEEMAN, T.O.R. on September 8, 1984 as the Bishop of the Diocese of New Jersey (later the 7th Primate of the NAORCC; now deceased).
+EDMUND FLOYD LEEMAN, T.O.R. on September 8, 1984 as the Bishop of the Diocese of New Jersey (later the 7th Primate of the NAORCC; deceased May 18, 2011).

-BELDON EDWARD GANNON on May 11, 1985 as the Missionary Bishop for New York State; now serving as Auxiliary Bishop of New England.
+BELDON EDWARD GANNON on May 11, 1985 as the Missionary Bishop for New York State; also serving as Auxiliary Bishop of New England. (deceased June 6, 2017)

-HERVE LIONEL QUESSY on June 14, 1986 as the Bishop of the Diocese of French Canada (later the 5th Primate of the NAORCC; now deceased).
+HERVE LIONEL QUESSY on June 14, 1986 as the Bishop of the Diocese of French Canada (later the 5th Primate of the NAORCC; deceased February 13, 2008).

-WAYNE ROBERT MATTHEW PRICE on October 3, 1992 as Vicar Apostolic of Niagara Falls (inactive).
+WAYNE ROBERT MATTHEW PRICE on October 3, 1992 as Vicar Apostolic of Niagara Falls (inactive, deceased).

 IRVIN NICHOLAS PLANT on October 15, 2011 as the First Bishop of the Diocese of the Southeast. (deceased August 11, 2021).

 WALDEMAR KAMIL MAJ on August 14, 2021 as the Bishop of the Old Catholic Church in the Republic of Poland [in full union with the North American Old Roman Catholic Church].